 In 2012, President Obama finalized standards to increase fuel efficiency in cars and light-duty trucks to nearly 55 mpg by model year 2025, with the aim of saving Americans more than $1.7 trillion at the gas pump and reducing U.S. oil consumption by 12 billion barrels.

 While there are several ways to meet this mandate, reducing the car’s weight is one of the best – and easiest – ways to improve fuel economy without impacting other design and safety factors.
-That's why many automakers are rethinking production and using injection molded plastic components instead of metal assemblies.
+That's why many automakers are rethinking production and using custom injection molded plastic components instead of metal assemblies.

 Plastics in the Automotive Industry: A New Perspective

 There was a time when plastics in the automotive industry were considered a cheap, alternate material for non-critical automotive components.
 However, advancements in plastics have put them on par with metal in many cases, and metal to plastic conversion has gained proven acceptance.
 Plastic’s physical properties of heat and chemical resistance, high strength, impact strength, and molding ease offer automotive engineers design flexibility unheard of in past generations, including how they approach exceptionally complex vehicle systems — like powertrains and transmissions — to reduce weight and lower assembly costs without compromising functionality.